18F/frontend/_chapters/custom-elements.md

    with polyfilled browsers.

 > **Use this!
 It works great!** And though the ["v1" API has already
-> been deprecated][custom elements v2], theis polyfill is simple enough that
+> been deprecated][custom elements v2], this polyfill is simple enough that it
-> it _should_ contiunue working even after Chrome sunsets
+> _should_ contiunue working even after Chrome sunsets
 > `document.registerElement()`.

 [aight]: https://github.com/shawnbot/aight